garylirocks/quickrefs/azure-storage.markdown

   - A container can have both a legal hold and a time-based retention policy at the same time

 A blob's storage tier could still be changed (eg. from hot to cool) with an applied immutability policy.

+### Operational backup

+You can turn on this feature, you need a backup policy in a Backup vault, this enables soft delete for blobs, and blob versioning automatically

+### Object replication

+You could add replication rules to replicate blobs to another storage account.

+- The destination could be in another region, subscription, even another tenant (`AllowCrossTenantReplication` property controls whether this is allowed).
+- Only one replication policy may be created for each source account/destination account pair.
+- Each policy can have multiple rules
+- Blob content, versions, properties and metadata are all copied from source container to the destination container.
+Snapshots are not replicated.
+- Blob versioning needs to be enabled on both accounts.

 ### CLI